mjimcode/vanguard-ab-test/README.md

 2. **Digital Footprints (df_final_web_data)**: Client online interactions, split into two parts (pt_1 and pt_2).
 These datasets need to be merged for analysis.
 3. **Experiment Roster (df_final_experiment_clients)**: Identifies which clients participated in the experiment.

-## Project Tasks

-### Week 5 (Days 1-5)

-#### Day 1 & 2: EDA & Data Cleaning
-- Explore the datasets and perform initial **client behavior analysis**.
-- Clean and prepare the data for further analysis.

-#### Day 3: Performance Metrics
-- Define and calculate relevant KPIs and success indicators for evaluating the redesign.
-- Analyze the **redesign outcome** by comparing the performance metrics between the control and test groups.

-#### Day 4 & 5: Hypothesis Testing & Experiment Evaluation
-- Conduct **hypothesis testing** to assess the effectiveness of the redesign.
-- Evaluate the experiment’s design, duration, and potential biases.
-Make suggestions for any additional data needed.

-### Week 6 (Days 1-4)

-#### Day 1 & 2: Tableau Visualizations
-- Create **interactive visualizations** in Tableau to present the findings from the experiment.

-#### Day 3 & 4: Final Presentation
-- Finalize the project with a comprehensive analysis and prepare the project presentation.
-- Ensure that all tasks are complete and that the code is organized and structured.

 ## Project Setup

 1. Clone the repository: